cityai/ecowiki/ecowiki/content/home.md

 </div>

-# Top Communities
+# Communities
 Connect with 3 community groups promoting the best practices in AI.
+These are the top 12 communities from all the cities!
 <div class=groups>

 <div class=column id=0>